tmathew1000/AzureMLExcelAddInStarterKit/README.md

  4. Click the "Predict" button

 ----
-The Add-in will upload/post the selected data to your Azure ML Web service entered in the URL The Add-in will update the spreadsheet with the Scored Label and the associated Scored Probability results.
-Excel chart is also updated to reflect the latest Predicted Score along with the Probability risk.
+The Add-in will upload/post the selected data to your Azure ML Web service entered in the URL The Add-in will update the spreadsheet with the Scored Label and the associated Scored Probability results returned from Azure ML Web service.
+Excel chart is also refreshed to reflect the latest Predicted Score along with the Probability risk.